 Describe the key differences between Projects and Business-As-Usual (BAU).
 Make five relevant points.

-• Project introduces a one off, change or new product but BAU would seek to reproduce the same item.
+- A project introduces a one-off change or new product but BAU would seek to reproduce the same item.
 This could be a new IT system being developed to improve business efficiency and BAU would be using the system after release.

-This means that the risk of failure is much higer for projects compared to BAU
+This means that the risk of failure is much higher for projects compared to BAU

-• Projects are temporary delivered over a finite period of time to meet a specific goal and business as usual would be the day to day repeat activities for an existing product and service.
+- Projects are temporary and delivered over a finite period of time to meet a specific goal.
+Business-as-usual would be the day-to-day repeat activities for an existing product or service.

 So for example the design of a new IT system would be a project whereas the operation of the system would be BAU.

-• Projects have specific plans that are implemented and are generally bespoke and created to meet the deliverables of the project.
-Not one project is the same.
-Business as usual follow internal procedures and process that maintain the business.
+- Projects have specific plans that are implemented which are generally bespoke and created to meet the deliverables of the project.
+No one project is the same.
+Business-as-usual follows internal procedures and processes that maintain the business.

 This means that project managers need to be able to develop and implement plans quickly and effectively.